Page Table of Contents

 Step 1.
 Visit the PS4 System Software Update page.
 Follow the instructions to download and install the update on a USB or an external device(1GB free space).

 Step 2.
-Install the software, enter PS 4 Safe Mode by pressing and holding the Power button until you hear the second beep.
+Install the software, and enter PS 4 Safe Mode by pressing and holding the Power button until you hear the second beep.

 Step 3.
 Select "Initialize PS4 (Reinstall System Software)", and press the "X" button.